UCSF-DataSci/05-first-exam-FaezehMirlohi/bioinformatics_project/README.md

-This is a project consists of a shell script that have necessary commands to make a bioinformatics_project directory with 3 directories within it and each subdirectory has several files in it.
+This project consists of a shell script, which creates necessary directories and files.
+There are python scripts and other files containing codes and data necessary for project completion.
+This project first generates a random DNA strand and then shows its complement, reverse and reverse complement sequences.
+Finally, it finds the cut sides in the DNA strand.
+All results are saved after each step.